About The Nursery

 Our nursery is set within a Victorian Walled Kitchen Garden – one of the very few left intact in the UK today.
 The Walled Nursery boasts 13 Victorian Glasshouses, including a Melon House, a Cucumber House, a Peach House, a Fernery and a ¾ span Vinery.
 The nursery once served the house that is now St Ronan’s School and these glasshouses are still earning their keep today.

-2017 sees us in the throes of rebuilding our Carnation House, Cucumber House, Pelargonium House and Hot House.
-We have been given a huge gift by the granddaughter of the original Head Gardener of our estate enabling us to rebuild these precious glasshouses.
+In 2018 we rebuilt four of our glasshouses, the Carnation House, Cucumber House, Pelargonium House and Hot House.
+We were given a huge gift by the granddaughter of the original Head Gardener of our estate enabling us to rebuild these precious glasshouses.
 Please see our history to learn more about Ernest Hardcastle, the original Head Gardener.